epicodus-curriculum/react-full-stack/0ca_community_agreements.md

 9. **Ask for help:** It's okay not to know.
 We are all still learning and are bound to make mistakes when approaching a complex task or exploring new ideas.
 We agree to be open to changing our minds and to making space for others to do so as well.

 10. **Confidentiality:** In the course of our discussions, people may be vulnerable and share personal thoughts, feelings, or experiences.
-It’s okay to share the takeaways or lessons that someone else has shared with you, but do not share names or other personal identifiers during class at Epicodus or outside of the classroom.
+It's okay to share the takeaways or lessons that someone else has shared with you, but do not share names or other personal identifiers during class at Epicodus or outside of the classroom.

 ### [Do You Have an Addition for our Community Agreements?](#do-you-have-an-addition-for-our-community-agreements)